 I’m an American writer living in the United Kingdom, having moved here in late 2019 after five years in Naples, Italy.

-Previously, I spent twelve years as an award-winning newspaper and magazine reporter.
-My writing has appeared in various publications, including The Press of Atlantic City, The Guardian, and Newhouse newspapers (The Oregonian, The Times-Picayune, etc.).
-I’ve been a member of the Society of Environmental Journalists and Investigative Reporters and Editors Inc., launched and run an online magazine with a staff of twenty, and worked in nearly every journalism medium, including co-producing a documentary shot in Brazil by my Brazilian wife.
+Previously, I spent twelve years as a newspaper and magazine reporter, winning awards for investigative reporting, column-writing, and other categories.
+My writing has appeared in various publications, including The Press of Atlantic City, The Guardian, Newhouse newspapers (The Oregonian, The Times-Picayune, etc.), and more.
+I’ve been a member of the Society of Environmental Journalists and Investigative Reporters and Editors Inc., launched and run an online magazine with a staff of twenty, and worked in nearly every journalism medium (print, online, radio, podcasts, film), including co-producing a documentary shot in Brazil by my wife, a Brazilian filmmaker.

 This is who I am, and this is what I write.